Commercial lighting planning tool

-Lighting design calculator
+Lighting design and downlight spacing calculator

 Sets the recommended lux level, typical ceiling height and product logic.